Nayos1337/cscg2020/game/maze/maze_runner/writeup.md

 ## Injection

-I knew in theory how you would implement such a hijack, but I leared it from [Guided Hacking](https://www.youtube.com/user/L4DL4D2EUROPE) and he uses Windows.
+I knew in theory how you would implement such a hijack, but I learned it from [Guided Hacking](https://www.youtube.com/user/L4DL4D2EUROPE) and he uses Windows.
 That's why it took a loooong time to get even a simple version done.

 ```c
 #define _GNU_SOURCE